See answer

 Do Lupus Treatments Increase Risk of Cancer?

-Methotrexate (sold under brand names including Rheumatrex and Trexall) is a drug used in rheumatology and oncology.
+Methotrexate (sold under brand names including Trexall) is a drug used in rheumatology and oncology.
 It can treat lupus and rheumatoid arthritis, as well as acute lymphoblastic leukemia, chronic myeloid leukemia, NHL, and other types of cancer.
-Ironically, although it is used to treat cancers, methotrexate can also raise the risk of developing certain types of cancer including skin cancer, lymphoma, and other blood cancers.
+Ironically, although it’s used to treat cancers, methotrexate can also raise the risk of developing certain types of cancer including skin cancer, lymphoma, and other blood cancers.

 Other immunosuppressive medications used to treat lupus and other autoimmune diseases may also increase the risk of developing one or more types of cancer.
 These drugs include:

-If you are living with lupus and have concerns about your cancer risk, talk with your doctor.
+If you are living with lupus and have concerns about your lupus therapy-related cancer risk, talk with your doctor.
 Only they can help you weigh the benefits and risks of lupus treatments.

 Do Acute Myeloid Leukemia and Lupus Share Risk Factors?

-Both conditions are influenced by hereditary and environmental factors, but the exact causes of lupus and cancer remain unclear.
-Researchers have identified potential risk factors, however, and one that lupus and AML share seems to be genetics.
-Although neither condition is considered a hereditary disease, having a close family member with either lupus or AML appears to increase your risk of developing that condition.
+Both conditions are influenced by hereditary and environmental factors, but the exact causes of SLE and cancer remain unclear.
+Researchers have identified potential risk factors, however, and one risk factor that lupus and AML share seems to be genetics.
+Although neither condition is considered a hereditary disease, having a close family member with either SLE or AML appears to increase your risk of developing that condition.

-Gender isn’t a shared risk factor for lupus and AML.
+Sex isn’t a shared risk factor for SLE and AML.
 According to Johns Hopkins Medicine, women are nine times more likely than men to develop lupus, and the American Cancer Society says that AML is more common in men than women.
+Of note, men with lupus have worse outcomes than women with lupus.
+Men also have higher mortality rates when their lupus is complicated by blood cancer.

-Age is also not a shared risk factor.
-Lupus is usually diagnosed in people 15 to 45 years old, while the risk of developing AML increases with age.
-The average age of a person receiving an AML diagnosis is 68.
+Age is not a shared risk factor.
+SLE is usually diagnosed in people 15 to 45 years old, while the risk of developing AML increases with age.
+The average age of a person receiving an AML diagnosis is 69.
+It’s important to note that people diagnosed with SLE at an older age have a slightly higher chance of developing blood cancer.

 Can Leukemia Raise the Risk of Lupus?